 - 1. A TX with an NFT asset is being transferred - 2.
-The Minter/Owner of the NFT will either be the users own beacon or they will call out to a beacon. - Once connected to a beacon the user will produce a beacon locator string which will contain the needed information for the receiver of the NFT to connect to the beacon, validate, and authenticate the media is their own. - 4.
+The Minter/Owner of the NFT will either be the users own beacon or they will call out to a beacon existing somewhere on the network, or one they have manually entered through the CLI, GUI, or API. - 3.
+Once connected to a beacon the user will produce a beacon locator string which will contain the needed information for the receiver of the NFT to connect to the beacon, validate, and authenticate the media is their own. - 4.
 That beacon locator is attached to the TX and sent to the receiver. - 5.
 The receiver validates the TX like any other and when confirmed the receiver then uses the locator the call out to the beacon. - 6.
 The beacon will validate the request and if valid, it will allow the client to download the assets.
 Once all downloaded the beacon will delete the assets on its end forever.
 This system involves no centralized authorities and uses only the peers of the network for the process to be completed.